iconicwp/shortcode-pagination-for-woocommerce/ReadMe.txt

 == Description ==

 WooCommerce shortcodes do not have pagination by default.
-This is a simple plugin that adds it, using the default woocommerce_pagination function.
+This is a simple plugin that adds it.

 The plugin enables pagination for the following shortcodes: